skip to Main Content

 Easy to Open an Estate Bank Account

 An estate bank account is not a special bank account; the executor can simply open a regular chequing account with the bank under the name of the deceased.
 The bank will likely need to see the will and a death certificate to ensure that the person opening the account is an executor of the will.
-If there are multiple executors named in the will, all the executors must make decisions unanimously, so when cheques are written out of the estate bank account, all the executors must sign the cheque in order for it to be valid.
-Further, estate bank accounts do not have to be opened with the same institution that the deceased used prior to their death.
-It can be opened with any bank institution that the executor chooses.
-Executors can open estate bank accounts before the will has been granted probate in preparation for the administration of the estate.
+When the will names multiple executors, they must make decisions unanimously.
+Therefore, for a cheque written out of the estate bank account to be valid, all the executors must sign it.

 While it may seem like additional work for an executor to set up an estate bank account, estate administration is typically more complex than one expects and having an estate bank account will be hugely beneficial to the executor in making their duties more straightforward.
 Having all the estate’s assets in one account will make it easy for executors to prepare accurate accounts of the estate administration transactions, while avoiding any risk of commingling of funds or complications arising from joint accounts.